fchastanet/obsidian-metaflow/src/Tests.md

 - Confirm the note is moved to the correct folder based on folder/fileClass mapping.
 - **Edge case:** Try moving a note when no mapping exists for its fileClass.
 Confirm no move occurs and a warning is shown.
 - **Edge case:** Move a note that is already in the correct folder.
 Ensure no duplicate or unnecessary move happens.

-### 1.5.
-Mass-update metadata properties

-- Select multiple notes or a folder.
-- Run the 'Mass-update metadata properties' command.
-- Ensure all notes are updated and missing metadata fields are inserted.
-- **Edge case:** Include notes in excluded folders.
-Confirm those notes are skipped.
-- **Edge case:** Select a folder with no notes.
-Ensure the command completes without error.

 ### 1.6.
 Toggle properties panel visibility